 Surveys are one of the best ways to track employee satisfaction and the culture developed in your office.

 But while the process might seem daunting, it doesn’t have to be.
-It can actually be as simple as a list of ten questions about how people feel at work and what they’d like to see improve.
+It can actually be as simple as a list of 10 questions about how people feel at work and what they’d like to see improve.
 As long as the questions are structured correctly and don’t contain bias that encourages responses the employer wants to hear, they can be valuable.

 Surveying your employees about specific issues and asking for their input is a great way to find the best possible solution.
-Not to mention, it makes everyone feel that their voice is heard.
+Not to mention, it makes everyone feel heard.

 Review Employee Performance